-- 2 If certain accounts are unavailable to share, data holders SHOULD show these unavailable accounts in the account-selection step. - 3 Data holders SHOULD communicate why these accounts cannot be selected, and this SHOULD be communicated as in-line help or as a modal to reduce on-screen content. - Data holders MAY provide instructions on how to make these accounts available to share, and this SHOULD be communicated as in-line help or as a modal to reduce on-screen content.
+2 If certain accounts are unavailable to share, data holders SHOULD show these unavailable accounts in the account-selection step.

+- 3 Data holders SHOULD communicate why these accounts cannot be selected, and this SHOULD be communicated as in-line help or as a modal to reduce on-screen content. - Data holders MAY provide instructions on how to make these accounts available to share, and this SHOULD be communicated as in-line help or as a modal to reduce on-screen content. - Note: Unavailable accounts are to be interpreted in accordance with the rules on eligible consumers and required consumer data.